Vin-n/OpenRes/Event Data/Corruption Data/ReadMe.md

 This dataset again comes from Transparency International.
 Bribery is one of the most common forms of corruption.
 The data shows the share of people who report having paid a bribe to access public services in the 12 months prior to the survey.
 The data comes from the Global Corruption Barometer.
 The public services in question are: education, judiciary, medical and health, police, registry and permit services, utilities, tax revenue and/or customs, and land services.
 * __incidence-bribes-firms-2013.csv__:
 This data shows, for a selection of countries, the percentage of firms experiencing at least one bribe payment request during 6 transactions dealing with utilities access, permits, licenses, and taxes.
 The data comes from the World Bank’s Enterprise Surveys (2007-2013).
+* __human-development-index-vs-corruption-perception-index.csv__:
+This dataset contains information on the corruption index (same as above), the Human Development Index (HDI) and total population each year from 1800.
+(Note that there are many missing data points in this dataset as there is often no data for the earlier years).
+The HDS is a composite statistic (index) that measures key dimensions of human development:
+  * a long and healthy life (here is the Our World in Data entry on Life Expectancy)
+  * being knowledgeable (here are the Our World in Data entries on Literacy and the Global Rise of Education)
+  * and have a decent standard of living (here is the Our World in Data entry on GDP Growth).